marcojakob/code.makery.ch/collections/library/html-css-en-part3.md

 ### Type Selectors

 The type selector targets all elements with a specific HTML tag.
-If we wanted to address all `p` elements as an example, this would look like this:
+If we wanted to address all `p` elements, as an example, this would look like the following:

 ##### CSS